-The Board has adopted the existing Deferred Share Unit Plan ("DSU Plan") for the benefit of the Company's nonexecutive directors, including any non-executive Chair of the Board (the "Participants").
+The Board has adopted the DSU Plan for the benefit of the Company's non-executive directors, including any nonexecutive Chair of the Board (the "Participants").
 The DSU Plan has been established to promote a greater alignment of long-term interests between Participants and the shareholders of the Company, and to provide a compensation system for Participants that, together with the other compensation mechanisms of the Company, is reflective of the responsibility, commitment and risk accompanying Board membership and the performance of the duties required of Participants.